lcxfs1991/html-res-webpack-plugin/README.md

 - v3.2.2 support query and hash
 - v3.2.3 fix children undefined array
 - v3.2.4 Add AppVeyor to test Windows Environment
+- v3.2.5 upgrade `copy-webpack-plugin-hash` and have more tests